OpenOrienteering/mapper/doc/manual/pages/course_design.md

 The heading is followed by lines describing the start location, the individual controls, and special routes.
-The description of start and individual controls uses eight colums which are refered to as A...H.
+The description of start and individual controls uses eight columns which are referred to as A...H.

 | Column | Description |
 | ------ | ----------- |